leolabs/ableton-js/README.md

 Ableton.js lets you control your instance or instances of Ableton using Node.js.
 It tries to cover as many functions as possible.

+This package is still a work-in-progress.
+My goal is to expose all of [Ableton's MIDI Remote Script](https://julienbayle.studio/PythonLiveAPI_documentation/Live10.0.2.xml) functions to TypeScript.
+If you'd like to contribute, please feel free to do so.

 ## Prerequisites

 To use this library, you'll need to install and activate the MIDI Remote Script in